confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/podvm/README.md

 1. Create the builder dockerfile by copying `Dockerfile.podvm_builder` to `Dockerfile.podvm_builder.DISTRO` and adjusting the file properly (e.g. replace `FROM ubuntu:20.04` with `FROM DISTRO`).
-Try to keep the same software versions (e.g. Golang, Rust) as much as possible.
+Try to keep the same software versions (e.g. Golang) as much as possible.
 2. Create the podvm image dockerfile by copying `Dockerfile.podvm` to `Dockerfile.podvm.DISTRO` and adjusting the file properly likewise.
 In particular, the *PODVM_DISTRO* and *BUILDER_IMG* arguments should be changed.
 3. Create the podvm binaries dockerfile by copying `Dockerfile.podvm_binaries`